Marty’s Maple Extravaganza

 I started the week with maple greek yogurt, but it proved to be too much of a good thing.
 After finishing off the pint I bought the unsweetened variety and the maple pulled its weight to take away some of the bite from the yogurt.

-Sitting atop The last of my primary colored dishes is the “Vermont salad” from City Market.
-There is a maple vinaigrette drizzled over top which tasted amazing with goat cheese and cranberries.
+Sitting atop the last of my primary colored plates is the “Vermont salad” from City Market.
+There is a maple vinaigrette drizzled over top which paired quite well with goat cheese and cranberries.
 I plan to use my surplus syrup to make a vinaigrette of my own.
 To complement the salad I ventured closer to the source of the syrup and drank some SAP! seltzer.
 Unlike the salad, the seltzer was pretty underwhelming, I remain a LaCroix boi.

 I genuinely thought that at the end of this week I would be mapled out, but if anything I will be pouring maple on spaghetti noodles, ’tis the season.
 I understand why maple is such an institution here, no other brown liquids can hold a candle to the stuff.
 And stay away from that blasphemous goo at the grocery store in the questionably shaped bottles.